Pelvic Floor Physical Therapy

 • Pain with sex/intimacy

-• Fecal incontinence (leaking poo)- or difficulty controlling gas
+• Fecal incontinence (leaking stool)- or difficulty controlling gas

 • Constipation and bowel issues